As alluded to on the home page, the software that runs this web server (NGINX) is configured to enforce modern security standards.

 Strict-Transport-Securityenforces encrypted requests to this website for future visits.

-This website sets a single session cookie on your browser.
-This cookie uses the following attributes for improved security:
+This website formerly set a single session cookie on your browser using the following attributes for improved security:

-Secureensures the cookie is only sent when HTTPS is in use.
+Secureensured the cookie is only sent when HTTPs is in use.

 Subresource integrity and the

 Content-Security-Policy HTTP header are used to mitigate the possibility of your web browser loading a malicious script.

 I own the physical server that runs this web server, it is not hosted by a third-party provider, thus I have absolute control over it.